Q1. What is the McCloud /Sargeant Judgement?

 Q6.
 I am 55 will I now be able to retire at age 60 on an unreduced pension?

 No. The current proposals do not provide for any age 60 benefit accrual after April 2022.
 Any age 60 benefits already accrued remain payable unreduced at age 60.

 Q7.
 I have seen adverts from legal firms offering a no win no fee claim, should I sign up to this?

 No. There is no benefit in pursuing individual claims as individual litigants will not receive any remedy to the age discrimination above than that offered to other scheme members through the changes being introduced to the Scheme.
 There may also be hidden costs and fees associated with signing-up.

 Q8.
 I am planning to start a phased retirement and hope to work on for a few years.
 Will this affect my ability to retire fully before my state pension age and receive the rest of my pension and lump sum?

-A. There will be no issue with you starting a phased retirement but come April 2022 if changes are made in line with the current consultation all scheme members will move to the CARE (career average) pension scheme.
+A. There will be no issue with you starting a phased retirement but come April 2022 if changes are made in line with the Government's response all scheme members will move to the CARE (career average) pension scheme.
 This has a normal pension age in line with your state pension age.